-The connotation is clear, the letter of support the prophet Jeremiah had sent to the Judea exiles in Babylon:
+There is a clear biblical reference to the instructions given by the prophet Jeremiah to the Judean exiles in Babylon:

 Build houses and settle down; plant gardens and eat what they produce.
 Marry and have sons and daughters; find wives for your sons and give your daughters in marriage, so that they too may have sons and daughters.
 Increase in number there; do not decrease (Jeremiah, 29: 4-6).